e-dorigatti/ml_linearRegression/README.md

 minima and, eventually, overflow.

-It is possible to counteract this behavior using a variable scaling factor and normalizing the gradient: exp(-alpha * normalized gradient).
+It is possible to counteract this behavior using a variable scaling factor and normalizing the gradient: exp(-alpha * t) *
+* normalized gradient.
 Plotting a graph shows that the point oscillates around the (local) minima and converges to it after a number of iterations depending on alpha.
 Increasing the precision used to calculate the derivatives is also of help.

+The graphs show that the only coefficient which varies significantly is the one associated with the highest degree;
+this makes sense because it is the one which makes the gradient change the most even with the slightest variation.
+It is also evident that most of the times the gradient descent method gets stuck in local minimas because, even though the approximation error converges to a steady value, the computed polynomial is evidently different from the starting one.